 James L. Baillie Memorial Fund

-Although support of undergraduate, graduate, or post-doctoral studies is not a priority of the Baillie Fund, the Fund does support one award for a graduate student conducting field studies of Canadian birds in their natural environment.
-The Society of Canadian Ornithologists (SCO) administers the James L. Baillie Student Research Award, worth $1,000.
-The application deadline for this award is 15 February.
+Each year, the Baillie Fund supports one award for a graduate student conducting field studies on Canadian birds in their natural environment.
+The Society of Canadian Ornithologists (SCO) administers the James L. Baillie Student Research Award, worth $2,000.
+The application deadline for this award is February 15.

-Information on how to apply to the James L. Baillie Student Award for Field Research is available on the Society of Canadian Ornithologists' website at www.sco-soc.ca/awards.html .
+Information on how to apply is available on the Society of Canadian Ornithologists' website at https://www.sco-soc.ca/student-awards.

 Recent recipients of the James L. Baillie Student Field Research Award are: